codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_flow_control_paused

-The fraction of time since the last status query that replication was paused due to flow control.
+The fraction of time since the last ``FLUSH STATUS`` command that replication was paused due to flow control.

 In other words, how much the slave lag is slowing down the cluster.